Clancy – AA speaker

 I loved AA from my first meeting.
 In childhood, I was someone who grew up in foster care.
 Overnight, AA became the family I never had.
 I went to meetings every day.
-Sometimes, I went to two even three meetings a day.
+Sometimes, I went to two or even three meetings a day.

 The identification I received with my fellow alcoholics was priceless.
 At last, I belonged somewhere!
-I saw people getting well and I wanted what they had.
+I saw people getting well, and I wanted what they had.
 When the alcoholic fog began to clear, I heard two things at meetings that dampened my enthusiasm for AA.

 The Disease concept of alcoholism

-When Bill Wilson wrote the Big Book, he kept referring to alcoholism as an illness.
+When Bill Wilson wrote The Big Book, he kept referring to alcoholism as an illness.
 Bill uses the expression “Illness” 16 times in The Big Book and the twelve steps and twelve traditions.
 The expression “disease” is used twice.

-“An illness of this sort – and we have come to believe it an illness – involves those about us in a way no other human sickness can”
+“An illness of this sort – and we have come to believe it an illness – involves those about us in a way no other human sickness can.”

-Big Book Chapter Two ‘There Is A Solution’, p.18
+Big Book Chapter Two ‘There Is A Solution,’ p.18

 I wasn’t ill; I was just addicted to alcohol!
 In meetings, I was introduced to the well-known AA slogan, ‘Keep it simple.’
-My interpretation of this was quite simply; – ‘don’t drink and go to meetings.’
+My interpretation of this was quite simple; – ‘don’t drink and go to meetings.’
 That’s all that I was prepared to do.

-God, sponsorship and steps were not for me.
-And so my sober journey began on May 15th 1984.
+God, sponsorship, and steps were not for me.
+And so my sober journey began on May 15th, 1984.
 Boy, – was I in for a very rude awakening when I started to experience life without alcohol!

-Firstly, that “we were powerless over alcohol”.
+Firstly, “we were powerless over alcohol”.
 Secondly, “that our lives had become unmanageable” In those early years of recovery, it would be more accurate to say that as a dry drunk, my life was not only unmanageable, it was unbearable!

 Was therapy the solution?

 I ended up believing that my suffering in sobriety was due to a troubled childhood.
 It seemed logical to go into therapy to try and resolve those issues.
-I stayed in therapy for over 10 years.
+I stayed in therapy for over ten years.
 During that time, I went to meetings almost every day.

 It was something else.
 I didn’t really know what it was.
 I entered into therapy with the best will in the world.
-Many thousands of pounds later, I got to the point, where sobriety had become intolerable.
+Many thousands of pounds later, I got to the point where sobriety had become intolerable.

 My first introduction to Clancy